AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

 If you intend to split the inventor and applicant data following import you may want to wait because the process will generate white space.
 It is always possible to write a .csv file after the cleaning process and reimport it with `strip.white` set to TRUE along with `sep= ","`.
 We will write a .csv file below.

 We have not specified `skip = n` in the above as the column headers are in the first row in the original data.
-But, there are lots of occassions when skip can be useful.
+But, there are lots of occasions when skip can be useful.

 Lets look at the type or class of object that has been created from our latest import.